AnhadSawhney/TiBasicMath/README.md

 Instructions:
 1. Run the program
-2. Select user input or existing (lagrange) output
+2. Select user input or existing output (only choose existing output if you have just run the lagrange program)
 3. Enter user input if selected (See USER INPUT at bottom)
+4. The output function will be stored in the `Y=` menu

 ### Triangle:
 Given 3 measurements of a triangle with at least one side, (either 2 sides + one angle, 2 angles + one side or 3 sides), calculates the other 3 measurements along with the area and radius of the inscribed circle.
 Will calculate both cases of SSA.
 (Uses law of sines/cosines and heron's formula)
+If all sides and angles are entered the calculator will perform a series of tests to see if the triangle is valid.
+(Ex: angles sum to 180)

-*NOTE: Calculator and angles must be in degree mode.*
+*NOTE: Calculator must be in degree mode.
+For ti 84 plus ce calculators the mode is changed automatically*

 Instructions:
 1. Run the program